-history at UW-Stevens Point
+history and international studies at UW-Stevens Point

 Majors, minors and emphases